BlackSound1/COMP472-A3/README.md

 it is advisable to replace these relative path names with absolute path names.
 Of special importance is the `directory` variable in the `generate_output()` function definition in `utils.py`, as it is this `directory` variable which directly interacts with `os.makedirs()`.

+# How to Play

+The game starts with n numbered-tokens 1, 2, 3, ..., n.
+Players take turns removing one of the remaining numbered-tokens.
+At a given turn there are some restrictions on which numbers (i.e., tokens) are legal candidates to be taken.
+The restrictions are:

+* At the first move, the first player must choose an odd-numbered token that is strictly less than n/2.
+For example, if n = 7 (n/2 = 3.5), the legal numbers for the first move are 1 and 3.
+If n = 6 (n/2 = 3), the only legal number for the first move is 1.

+* At subsequent moves, players alternate turns.
+The token number that a player can take must be a multiple or factor of the last move (note: 1 is a factor of all other numbers).
+Also, this number may not be one of those that has already been taken.
+After a token is taken, the number is saved as the new last move.
+If a player cannot take a token, he/she loses the game.